 Video

-- Add Your Favorite Vegetables - Feel free to add your favorite vegetables, like white button mushrooms, spinach, or bell peppers, for added nutrition and texture.
+- Add your favorite vegetables like white button mushrooms, spinach, or bell peppers.